Gawiga/gawiga.github.io/_posts/2015-08-04-welcome-to-jekyll.md

 twitter_text: 'Put your twitter description here.'
 ---

-You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!
+You'll find thissssss post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!
 To add new posts, simply add a file in the `_posts` directory that follows the convention: YYYY-MM-DD-name-of-post.ext.

 Jekyll also offers powerful support for code snippets: